vectordotdev/vector/rfcs/2021-07-20-8288-csv-enrichment.md

 The resources will need to be integrated with `vector validate`, which would ensure the resource exists and is correctly formatted.

+### Schema

+For the CSV Resource all columns will be considered to be Strings.
+Since Resources are loaded before VRL compilation it will be possible to ensure that Vrl doesn't search on columns that do not exist within the datafile.
+Searching on a column that doesn't exist can prevent Vector from loading.

+If (when these features are implemented) the user attempts to reload a Resource and a column that has been Indexed no longer exists, this should prevent the file from being loaded.
+Vector will continue to use the currently loaded data.

+These restrictions apply only to columns that VRL is searching on.
+If the user attempts to use a field that has not been returned from the enrichment, this will be possible, but the value will be Null.
+This is largely due to the way that VRL works with paths into Objects.

 ### Vrl functions

 Two remap functions: